MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dam-upload-video.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to upload videos in Microsoft Dynamics 365 Commerce product.
+This topic describes how to upload videos in Microsoft Dynamics 365 Commerce.

 ## Upload a video

 Uploading a video follows almost the same steps as uploading an image.

-1. Click "Upload"
-1. Click "Upload Assets"
+To upload a video in site builder, follow these steps.

+1. In the left navigation pane, select **Media Library**.
+1. On the command bar, select **Upload \> Upload Media Items**.
-1. Select one or more video files and click "Open"
+1. In the File Explorer window, navigate to and select one or more video files to upload, and then select **Open**.
+1. In the **Upload Media Item** dialog box, enter the required title and alt text.
-1. Enter meta data and other information
+1. Enter optional description and keywords and select a category if desired.
+1. If you want to publish the image(s) after immediately upload, select the **Publish media items after upload** check box
-1. Click "Ok"
+1. Select **OK**.

 If you are uploading multiple types of assets at the same time (e.g. images and videos), in the "Upload Assets"-dialog you will only be able to specify the keywords, publishing information and if closed captions are generated automatically for video files.
 All the assets will share the specific keywords.